binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter5.md

 ### Fortress Mentality

-I do not see many risks associated with improving a premises internal security, other than possible over confidence that may result as a byproduct.
+I do not see many risks associated with improving a premises internal security, other than possible over confidence that may result as a by-product.

 ### Internal Doors and Cabinets Left Unlocked